duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 multitasking
 - each user has at least one program executing in memory, a process
-- if several jobs are ready to run at teh same time then we scheudle jobs for the cp
+- if several jobs are ready to run at the same time then we scheudle jobs for the cpu
 - if processes don't fit in memory then we swap them in and out of memory in order to run

 multiprogramming only can only execute one program at a time meanwhile all other processors are waiting for the processor.